top of page

 What I find most surprising—other than an angel telling the virgin Mary that she is pregnant with God’s Son—is that Mary asks only how it will be.
 And what a fair question.
 Y'all ever taken Human A&P?

 What we don't see here is Mary pondering things so many of us would have: Is my reputation ruined?
 Will Joseph leave me?
+What will my parents say?
 I don’t even get to use a family name?

 Mary’s focus isn’t on what other people will think or say behind her back.
 She doesn’t center on this massive inconvenience to her plans to marry Joseph.
 Instead, she is confident in what the Lord has for her.